PREMESSA E PRESENTAZIONE DI PHILIPPE SEURRE

 To this day, he always does his shopping in Ventimiglia as he much prefers the taste of Italian food and ice creams.

-A rare appreciation coming from a Frenchman!
 I can understand this better as I did not find him to be full of the "French grandeur", a self perception usually associated with people from the other side of the Alps.

 Perhaps his profession helped, as an international marketing man, he had to be flexible and pragmatic.

 He has walked many trekking trails around the world, like one in Nepal at great altitude and also on the main historical and pilgrimage trails.
-I think his motive for walking the Via Francigena was essentially religious.

 Philippe contacted me by e-mail at the end of August 2013, on the advice of some mutual friend who suggested he should do so, and he requested a meeting when he would arrive in Aosta.